Logo

 In 1973, Robin Williams attained a full scholarship to the Juilliard School in New York City.

-Robin Williams was one of 20 students accepted into the freshman class, and he and Christopher Reeve were the only two accepted by John Houseman into the Advanced Program at the school that year.
+Robin Williams was one of 20 students accepted into the freshman class, and Williams and Christopher Reeve were the only two accepted by John Houseman for the school's Advanced Program that year.

 Robin Williams was like an untied balloon that had been inflated and immediately released.